 This guide is a work in progress.
 Please contact the Online Reading Lists Team or Copyright Clearance Unit if you need any assistance

-Welcome to the Online Reading Lists and Copyright Cleared Content Libguide
+Online Reading Lists & Copyright Cleared Content Libguide

-We have been helping academics develop their Online Reading Lists since 2011, and have been copyright clearing and digitising chapters/article requests for almost 20 years.
-Copyright Cleared content is now directly accessible from within your Online Reading Lists which benefits both academics and students with the ease of viewing all of the teaching materials in one place
+We have been helping academics develop their Online Reading Lists since 2011, and have been copyright clearing and digitising chapters and article requests for almost 20 years.
+Copyright Cleared content sits in your Online Reading Lists allowing both academics and students with the ease of viewing all of the teaching materials in one place.
+All scans have been created using software that allows them to be read out loud using specialist software

 Variety of training opportunities